-Resonance phenomena understanding play a central role in basic concepts of organic chemistry, however during basic concepts lectures students often demonstrate difficulty with the resonance phenomena.^{1, 2} Simple questions in undergraduates chemistry class sometime create an environment which force the teacher to think out of the box to explain these questions using a story3 or analogy4 in problem other than the subject i.e. Wheland enthusiast of resonance theory in his book5 about resonance phenomena used the analogy of mule which is a hybrid between a horse and a donkey,5 in an attempt to explain the theories of intermediate stages and of mesomerism picture of the benzene molecule which is a hybrid moiety, not identical with either of the Kekulé's structure or proposed canonical forms but intermediate between them.6 Although resonance theory is one of the most important constituent of structural chemistry, 7 still highly useful and important section of the pedagogy of organic chemistry concepts8 however in some situations this use of imaginary institution to describe real molecules was incompatible with the dialectical materialism.^{5, 6, 9} Similar type of problem faced by the organic chemist while explaining the structure of organic compounds especially the canonical forms and the actual molecule while discussing the Rules of resonance.
+Resonance phenomena understanding play a central role in basic concepts of organic chemistry, however during basic concepts lectures students often demonstrate difficulty with the resonance phenomena.
+Simple questions in undergraduates chemistry class sometime create an environment which force the teacher to think out of the box to explain these questions using a story or analogy in problem other than the subject i.e. Wheland enthusiast of resonance theory in his book about resonance phenomena used the analogy of mule which is a hybrid between a horse and a donkey, in an attempt to explain the theories of intermediate stages and of mesomerism picture of the benzene molecule which is a hybrid moiety, not identical with either of the Kekulé's structure or proposed canonical forms but intermediate between them.
+Although resonance theory is one of the most important constituent of structural chemistry, 7 still highly useful and important section of the pedagogy of organic chemistry concepts however in some situations this use of imaginary institution to describe real molecules was incompatible with the dialectical materialism.
+Similar type of problem faced by the organic chemist while explaining the structure of organic compounds especially the canonical forms and the actual molecule while discussing the Rules of resonance.
 10 During basic chemistry courses all over the world a small fraction of students raise puerile questions during the lecture, 11 which are ignored by the teachers sometime to save the lecture time and utility on more important concepts as a result that small fraction of students find chemistry as boring subject, where imaginary things are discussed and taught.
-However suitable analogy related to the query or topic make it easy12, understandable and develop students interest in the subject^{13, 14, 15} i.e. cartoon characters analogy for resonance by R. Starkey.16 find difficult to understand such lines "All canonical forms do not contribute equally to the true molecule and it is more stable than all these canonical forms" and they immediately raise the questions, what is real molecule and why we are unable to draw its exact structure?
-In start of my career I also used Wheland analogy6 however students curiosity remain unsatisfied, sometime few raise objection that mule, donkey and horse are three different animals and all has existence, while here we are discussing only one molecule that is benzene.
-After the flash of these questions more students join that small fraction of students with doubts.
-To face such situation I developed following questions and sketch analogy.
+However suitable analogy related to the query or topic make it easy, understandable and develop students interest in the subject i.e. cartoon characters analogy for resonance by R. Starkey.